morays-community/morays-doc/docs/source/nemo.getting_started.rst

 This means that the exchanges are well performed.
 Check out also that output files ``NEVERWORLD.1d_gridUsurf.nc`` and ``NEVERWORLD.1d_gridVsurf.nc`` have been created.
 They contain the subgrid forcing fields computed by GZ21 model.

-.. note:: If your computing environment is able to give you an access to a CUDA-compatible GPU, ``ml_models.py`` will automatically transfer the prediction execution on the GPU while NEMO and Eophis will still be executed on CPUs.
+.. note:: If your computing environment is able to give you an access to a CUDA-compatible GPU, ``ml_models.py`` will automatically execute the prediction on the GPU while NEMO and Eophis will be executed on CPUs.

 7. POST-PROCESS and RES
 -----------------------

 POST-PROCESS directory contains material and/or scripts to compute and plot results.
-Those are then stored in the RES directory to be available for consultation.
-In this tutorial, only a simple Python script ``plots_res.py`` is to be executed to plot figures.
+The latter are stored in the RES directory to be available for consultation.
+In this tutorial, only a simple Python script ``plots_res.py`` should be executed to plot figures.
 Required dependencies are also given.

 .. code-block:: bash

     # install dependencies, if necessary
-    cd ~/NEMO-DINO/DINO.GZ21/POST-PROCESS/
+    cd ~/morays_tutorial/NEMO-DINO/DINO.GZ21/POST-PROCESS/
     pip install -r requirements.txt
-    cp plots_res.py  ~/nemo_v4.2.1/tests/MY_DINO_GZ21/EXP00/
+    cp plots_res.py  ~/morays_tutorial/nemo_v4.2.1/tests/MY_DINO_GZ21/EXP00/

-    # Plot figures
+    # Plot, you might need to exit container (and lima VM) to visualize figures
-    cd ~/nemo_v4.2.1/tests/MY_DINO_GZ21/EXP00/
+    cd ~/morays_tutorial/nemo_v4.2.1/tests/MY_DINO_GZ21/EXP00/
     python3 ./plots_res.py

 If everything went good, we should have similar figures than those stored in RES.
 Same plots for a standard DINO config without GZ21 model are also stored for comparison.

 As described in the introduction, NEMO only sends the surface velocities towards GZ21 model.
 However, the implementation allows to send the whole 3D grid if you wish.
-Just adapt the value of ``nn_lvl`` in the NEMO namelist.
+Adapt the value of ``nn_lvl`` in NEMO namelist.